Achievable logoAchievable logo

 Media programs

 A TV show is nationally broadcasted from New York City.
 A securities offering is made during the show.
-In this scenario, only the state administrator of New York would obtain jurisdiction over the offer*.
+In this scenario, only the state administrator of New York would have jurisdiction over the offer*.

 *Essentially, the same would apply to shows on the internet (e.g. YouTube).
 Only the state where the show is being broadcast from has jurisdiction.